 TLS & Let’s Encrypt Configuration

 Goma Gateway supports TLS encryption for securing traffic between clients and the gateway.
-You can configure TLS certificates manually or automatically using Let’s Encrypt (ACME).
+You can configure TLS certificates in three ways:

 Manual TLS Configuration

-Define global TLS certificates for your routes by specifying certificate and private key pairs.
+Define TLS certificates globally or per-route by specifying certificate and private key pairs.

 version: 2